tylerharter/cs301-projects/fall18/p5/README.md

 # Project 4

 This project is for all you movie enthusiasts out there!
-This week, we will be looking at data set about ~1,000 most popular movies on IMDB in the last 10 years.
+This week, we will be looking at a data set of about ~1,000 most popular movies on IMDB in the last 10 years.
 Each movie in the dataset has information like cast, director, rating, genre, runtime, revenue, etc.

 We will be working with **strings**, **loops**, **conditionals** and **command line arguments** in this project.